 - Stock Picking requires a high level of inventory control when dealing with such issues as excess stock and ensuring a smooth ordering and delivery process.
-Asset tags can be a vital part of that process.
+Property ID tags can be a vital part of that process.
 In order to ensure that the correct product is being picked, an intelligent scanner might be used to read a location tag, or asset labels could help robots follow paths in the warehouse environment.

-- Educational Environments can greatly benefit from the use of asset labels, since classrooms, administrative areas, and lecture halls routinely utilize an array of assets designed for presentations, including laptop and desktop computers, audio-visual equipment, and a variety of communications systems.
+- Educational Environments can greatly benefit from the use of property labels, since classrooms, administrative areas, and lecture halls routinely utilize an array of assets designed for presentations, including laptop and desktop computers, audio-visual equipment, and a variety of communications systems.

 - Healthcare is an industry that would be essentially impossible to operate without the use of asset tags, given how many physical assets are required in a hospital, clinic, or physician’s office, including supplies, diagnostic equipment, and pharmaceuticals.

-- Agencies and Firms that manage billable hours by client and/or case would have a tag on each case file that is then scanned as the individual progresses to work on the said file, then scanned again once time has been completed.
+- Agencies and Firms that manage billable hours by client and/or case would have a label on each case file that is then scanned as the individual progresses to work on the said file, then scanned again once time has been completed.